PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/symmetries/01_symmetries.md

-# Enforcing Symmetries in Neural Networks
+# Enforcing symmetries in neural networks

-We are going to explain what we mean by symmetries, why they are important, and how we can enforce them in neural networks.
+A physical model often should not depend on an arbitrary choice of origin or orientation.
+Symmetry makes this requirement precise and lets a neural network enforce the corresponding transformation laws by construction.

+## Symmetry

+A mathematical object has a symmetry when a transformation either leaves it unchanged or changes it according to a specified rule.
+We are particularly interested in physical equations written in coordinates.
+Their form and predictions should transform consistently when the coordinate origin or orientation changes.

-## What are symmetries?
+## Groups

-Generally speaking, we say that some mathematical object possesses a certain symmetry if it either remains unchanged, or changes in a predictable way, under some transformation.
-We are particularly interested in symmetries of mathematical equations that describe a physical system.
-Typically these equations are written in terms of variables expressed in a coordinate system.
-But the origin and orientation of that coordinate system are arbitrary, and the form of the equations should not depend on them.

-## How do we describe symmetries?
-Symmetries are described using the language of group theory.
-A group $G$ is a set of elements typically denoted by $g_1, g_2, \ldots$, along with a binary operation:
+Group theory organizes transformations and their compositions.
+A **group** consists of a set $G$ and a binary operation that maps each ordered pair $(g_1,g_2)\in G\times G$ to an element denoted by $g_1g_2$:

 $$
-\cdot:G\times G\to G,
+\begin{aligned}
+\mathbin{\cdot}:G\times G&\longrightarrow G,\\
+(g_1,g_2)&\longmapsto g_1\cdot g_2.
+\end{aligned}
 $$

-that combines two elements to produce a third element:

-$$
-(g_1,g_2) \mapsto \cdot (g_1,g_2) \equiv g_1 \cdot g_2 = g_3.
-$$

-Typically, we do not need to write the $\cdot$ explicitly, and we can simply write $g_1 g_2 = g_3$.
-The group must satisfy the following properties:
+We usually omit the symbol $\cdot$ and write $g_1g_2$.
+The operation must satisfy four properties:

 1. **Closure**: For all $g_1, g_2 \in G$, $g_1 g_2 \in G$.